Activities & Facilities

-As well as the walks, nature trails and play areas, we also have some furry friends to amuse both young and old in the shape of Basil and Clarissa, our delightful giant rabbits.
+As well as the walks, nature trails and play areas, we also have some furry friends to amuse both young and old in the shape of Basil and Pompom, our delightful rabbits.

 Basil is a French Lop rabbit.
 French Lops are a popular breed of domestic rabbit, first bred in France in the 19th Century through selective breeding between the English Lop and the Flemish Giant.

-Dame Margot and Rudolph, our two black swans, joined us last year and now glide around on their very own 'Swan Lake'!
-We are hoping that this year they will have cygnets.They share their lake with a number of Mandarin ducks and two Shelducks.
+Dame Margot is our black swan who joined us in 2015 and now glides around on her very own 'Swan Lake'!
+We are hoping she will be joined by a new black swan companion soon.
+She currently shares their lake with a number of Mandarin ducks and two Shelducks.

 Hector, the Estate Hound